 - Some airlines give preference to the youngest babies (eg Qantas) so you will not have your inflight bassinet confirmed until all infants have been checked in for the flight.

-- I recommend always double check and call the airline to check my request has been noted.
+- I recommend to always double check and call the airline to check a request has been noted.
 I also use the airline seat map to check it is correct by using www.seatguru.com and the airline website – check the aircraft type and my seat number.

 - At check in or bag drop, I always again check the status of the bassinet and ask if there is any potential for a spare empty seat: great to put some essential items from your carry-on instead of the overhead locker.